Group-19-DD2480/Continuous-Integration-Server/README.md

 ### Set up a Virtual Environment

-The project was built and tested with python3 version 3.13.1, lower versions may work aswell but are untested.
+The project was built and tested with python3 version 3.12.6 and up, lower versions may work aswell but are untested.

 ```bash
 python3 -m venv .venv